pinterest/kingpin/README.md

 ## Key Packages & Features
-- **Kazoo Utils**: A wrapper for Kazoo and include utils like service registration and local file watcher.
+- **Kazoo Utils**: A wrapper for Kazoo and implements utils like ServerSet, DataWatcher and Hosts selectors.
-- **Thrift Utils**: A wrapper for python Thrift clients which supports service discovery and connection pool management.
+- **Thrift Utils**: A wrapper for python Thrift clients which transparently handles retry, service discovery.
 - **Config Utils**: A system that stores configuration on S3, using Zookeeper as the notification system.
-- **ZK Update Monitor**: A daemon caching configurations and serversets into local disk from Zookeeper and S3.
+- **ZK Update Monitor**: A daemon which syncs configurations and serversets to local disk from Zookeeper and S3.
 - **Decider**: A common utility widely used at Pinterest which controls the global values.
 Built on ConfigV2.
 - **Managed Datastructure**: A common utility wide used at Pinterest whcih supports easy access/modification of configurations in Map/List format.
 - **MetaConfig Manager**: A system that manages all configuration and dependencies, built on top of Zookeeper and S3.

 ## High level Concepts
 Kingpin contains various python packages which serve as the basic infrastructure LEGO widely used at Pinterest.
-These packages interactive with each other to forming a complete solution.

 ![Package Architecture](https://cloud.githubusercontent.com/assets/15947888/12130580/6a293310-b3c0-11e5-9e78-bb8c62baf4e4.png)

-KingPin relies on 3rd party packages like Kazoo(1.0, the zookeeper client impl in Python), Boto S3 APIs (the S3 client impl in Python), Zookeeper and AWS S3.
-Zookeeper is used to store serversets and serve as the notification hub for changes, S3 is used to store configuration data.
+KingPin relies on 3rd party packages like Kazoo, Boto, Zookeeper and AWS S3.

+Zookeeper is used to store dynamic serversets and acts as the notification channel for config changes.
+S3 is used to store configuration data.
 On top of Zookeeper and Kazoo, we have Kazoo Utils which we have some improvements on Kazoo native APIs and does service discovery and registration.
 We use thrift as the RPC protocal, so we built thrift-utils on top of thrift and kazoo_utils which make people easier to write a python thrift client.

-We also have our own application configuration management built on top of Zookeeper and S3 which we call it Config Utils (we call it ConfigV2 internally).
+We also have our own application configuration management system built on top of Zookeeper and S3 which we call it Config Utils (we call it ConfigV2 internally).
-Basically people can make change to a configuration, the system will put the new content to a separate versioned file in S3, and update the version number in Zookeeper.
+Basically people can make change to a configuration, the system will put the new content to a new versioned file in S3, and update the version number in Zookeeper.
 You can refer to this [engineering blog](https://engineering.pinterest.com/blog/serving-configuration-data-scale-high-availability) which contains more information inside.

 We also built some data structures like lists, hashmap and json for Pinterest Engineers to easily read/write to configurations.
-We also have a structure called Decider (ranging from 0 to 100) for engineers to dynamically change values in realtime.
+We also have a structure called Decider (ranging from 0 to 100) for engineers to dynamically change values in realtime, which is pretty useful for experiments control.

 Both application configuration management and service discovery are watched and updated by a process running on each box called ZK Update Monitor.
-Our philosophy is to leverage the atomic broadcasting nature in Zookeeper to fanout the change to every box so each machine only needs to talk to local file, instead of establishing a session to Zookeeper.
+Our philosophy is to leverage the atomic broadcasting guarantee provided by Zookeeper to fanout the change to every box so each machine only needs to talk to local file, instead of establishing a session to Zookeeper.
 ZK Update Monitor is the only proxy talking to Zookeeper on each box for getting the newest serverset of configuration content.
 We have an [engineering blog](https://engineering.pinterest.com/blog/zookeeper-resilience-pinterest) which contains the more details about it.

 Another framework we provide in KingPin is called MetaConfig Manager.
 We found that sometimes we need to manage the dependency like ```what cluster needs what configuration or serverset```.
 MetaConfig is basically a configuraiton which tells ZK Update Monitor how to download a particular configuration or serverset.
-The MetaConfig Manager stores the dependency graph in Zookeeper and metaconfig in S3 (which is built on top of Config Utils).
-If a box want to add a serverset or configuration dependency, simple call MetaConfig API and the new config will be added to all subscribers immediately.
+The MetaConfig Manager stores the dependency graph in Zookeeper and metaconfigs in S3.
+If a box want to add a serverset or configuration dependency, simply call MetaConfig API and the new config will be added to all subscribers immediately.

-## Configurations
+## Configuration and Installation
-Here are some steps you need to configure before start using KingPin.
+Here the steps how to make KingPin running.

 ### Setting Up AWS and S3 credentials file
 In order to talk to S3, you need to prepare a boto (yaml) config file with aws keys in place.